Researchers Step Up Efforts To Develop A 'Universal' Flu Vaccine

 More than one of these approaches might be effective, says University of Georgia professor of infectious diseases Ted Ross — and it's possible vaccines could be tailored to fit different demographic groups.

 "It may turn out that the best vaccines we have are designer vaccines for specific populations," Ross says.
-"We could type people based upon their age or immune history or health status and say, 'Well you need to have vaccine A and another group needs vaccine B.' "
+"We could type people based upon their age or immune history or health status and say, 'Well, you need to have vaccine A and another group needs vaccine B.' "

 The National Institute of Allergy and Infectious Diseases, a branch of the NIH, is throwing its weight behind the push for a universal flu vaccine.